 Generally, the Board oversees our business and monitors the performance of our management.
 In accordance with our corporate governance procedures, the Board does not involve itself in the day-to-day operations of Lakeland Financial, which is monitored by our executive officers and management.
 Our directors fulfill their duties and responsibilities by attending regular meetings of the Board, which convenes at least six times a year, and through committee membership, which is discussed below.
 Our directors also discuss business and other matters with Mr. Findlay, our President and Chief Executive Officer, Ms. O'Neill, our Chief Financial Officer, other key executives and our principal external advisers (legal counsel, auditors and other consultants).
-All members of our Board also serve as members of Lake City Bank's Board of Directors.
+All members of our Board also serve as members of the Board of Directors of Lake City Bank, our wholly owned bank subsidiary.

-With the exception of Mr. Kubacki, who was an executive officer until April 2016, and Mr. Findlay, who is an executive officer, all of our current directors are "independent," as defined by the Nasdaq Global Select Market, or Nasdaq, and we have determined that the independent directors do not have other relationships with us that prevent them from making objective, independent decisions.
+With the exception of Mr. Kubacki, who was an executive officer until April 2016, and Mr. Findlay, who is an executive officer, all of our current directors are "independent," as defined by the listing rules of the Nasdaq Stock Market, or Nasdaq, and we have determined that the independent directors do not have other relationships with us that prevent them from making objective, independent decisions.
 The Board has established an Audit Committee, a Nominating and Corporate Governance Committee, and a Compensation Committee, among other committees.
-The current charters of each of these committees are available on our website at www.lakecitybank.com.
-Also posted on the website is a general description regarding our Company and links to our filings with the SEC.

-Our Board held nine meetings during 2017.
+Our Board held six meetings during 2018.
 All of the incumbent directors attended at least 75% of the Board meetings and meetings of committees of which they were members.
 While we do not have a specific policy regarding attendance at the annual shareholder meeting, all directors are encouraged and expected to attend the meeting.
 All of our current directors attended last year's annual meeting.

-BOARD COMMITTEES AND MEMBER COMPOSITION DURING 2017
+BOARD COMMITTEES AND MEMBER COMPOSITION DURING 2018

 Director Independent Audit Compensation Corporate Risk (4) Nominating and Corporate Governance

-Blake W. Augsburger Yes X Vice Chair
+Blake W. Augsburger Yes Х Vice Chair

-Robert E. Bartels, Jr. Yes X X
+Robert E. Bartels, Jr. Yes Х Х

-Daniel F. Evans, Jr. Yes X Chair
+Daniel F. Evans, Jr. Yes Х Chair

-David M. Findlay No X
+David M. Findlay No Х

-Thomas A. Hiatt Yes Chair X X
+Thomas A. Hiatt Yes Chair Х Х

-Michael L. Kubacki (1) No X
+Michael L. Kubacki (1) No Х

-Emily E. Pichon Yes X Vice Chair
+Emily E. Pichon Yes Х Vice Chair

-Steven D. Ross Yes X Chair
+Steven D. Ross Yes Х Chair

-Brian J. Smith (2) Yes Chair X
+Brian J. Smith (2) Yes Chair Х

-Bradley J. Toothaker Yes X Vice Chair
+Bradley J. Toothaker Yes Х Vice Chair

-Ronald D. Truex Yes Vice Chair X
+Ronald D. Truex Yes Vice Chair Х

-M. Scott Welch (3) Yes X X
+M. Scott Welch (3) Yes Х Х

-Total committee meetings in 2017 4 2 4 2
+Total committee meetings in 2018 4 2 4 3

-- (1) Chairman of the Board
+(1) Chairman of the Board

-- (2) Financial Expert
+(2) Audit Committee Financial Expert

-- (3) Lead Independent Director
+(3) Lead Independent Director

-- (4) The Corporate Risk Committee is a committee of the Board of Directors of Lake City Bank.
+(4) The Corporate Risk Committee is a committee of the Board of Directors of Lake City Bank.